90COS/Ghidra-Plugin-Autocollect/Features_Base/src/main/java/ghidra/app/plugin/SensorRE/SensorRE-README.md

-#### Notes: This ia a minimal push at this time as this branch only contains the based code and not all dependencies.
+#### Notes: This ia a minimal repo at this time as this branch only contains the based code and not all dependencies.
 Full Ghidra and **EventCollectorForSensorREPlugin** can be clone from: [github](https://github.com/kmai-github/ghidra)
 #### Hence, in order to run **EventCollectorForSensorREPlugin.java**, the following steps need to be carried out.